 Customer Data Platforms.
 Panacea or bust?

-Even if you are not currently working with a customer data platform or “CDP”, you have likely heard the attendant buzz.
 Maybe you’ve been asked to evaluate possibilities for CDP or how to build a Customer 360 view or you are actually navigating that process right now or are driving to achieve value from a new CDP implementation.
 Given the early stage of the CDP industry, many people, while familiar with the term, may not actually understand the term – Customer Data Platform – what it entails, especially in the “jobs a CDP does” versus other platforms.
 Obvious questions immediately arise, such as “how is a CDP different than a Data Management Platform (DMP) or a Customer Relationship Management (CRM) System?”

 Indeed, most understand that customer data analytics are revolutionizing the business world and are essential to digital transformation and customer engagement.
 A customer data platform (CDP) is a prebuilt technology (packaged solution) used principally by marketers to understand customers and their journey and to drive highly relevant, seamless and frictionlessly-scaled, personalized experiences across marketing, sales, and service channels throughout the entire customer lifecycle/journey.